Fred McClenaghan guilty of Marion Millican murder

 The 51-year-old suffered a shotgun wound to her chest and died at the scene.

 Fred McClenaghan, 49, from Broad Street in Magherafelt, had claimed that he accidentally shot her while attempting to kill himself in front of her.

 He had been in a relationship with Mrs Millican but it had ended a few months before she was killed.

-On Tuesday, Judge Corinne Philpott told McClenaghan he would have to serve a life sentence and she would tell him exactly how long he would spend behind bars at a tariff hearing in September.
+On Tuesday, Judge Corinne Philpott told McClenaghan he would have to serve a life sentence.

 During the trial at Antrim Crown Court, the jury heard from Ken Millican, the deceased's husband, who went to the scene shortly after the shooting took place.